 What Is Hibiscus?

 Hibiscus plants give us more than lovely flowers.
-They make a lovely, bright tea and a complementary flavor in many recipes.
+They make a lovely, bright tea and add a complementary flavor to many recipes.
 Hibiscus holds an honored place in some Hindu rituals, and some cultures consider it a medicinal plant.
-In preliminary research, scientists have found it may also have some notable health benefits.
+In early research, scientists have found some evidence to support its health benefits.

 After hibiscus flowers die, their calyces become big, red, and juicy.
 Sometimes called roselle fruit or hibiscus fruit, hibiscus calyces are used in sauces, syrups, jellies, and, of course, tea infusions.

 Hibiscus tea is a fragrant herbal tea made from the dried calyces of the flowers of the Hibiscus sabdariffa plant.
 Hibiscus sabdariffa is native to Africa and grows in many tropical and subtropical regions around the world, including Thailand, China, and Mexico.
 This plant is one of many species of shrubs, trees, and flowers in the mallow family.

 Hibiscus tea has a fruity, refreshing flavor that many enjoy hot or iced.
 It has many different names around the world, including sorrel tea, sour tea, agua de Jamaica, bissap, karkade, Sudanese tea, and zobo.
 Many people drink it because they believe it has health benefits.
 While research shows that there may be some truth to these claims, there may also be potential risks.

 The amount of nutrients in hibiscus depends on which part of the plant is being used, the growing conditions, how it's prepared, and other variables.